-The Cathedral School of St Peter and St John currently processes data in line with the Data Protection Act 1998, and is registered with the Information Commissioner's Office (ICO) on their register of data controllers.
+The Cathedral School of St Peter and St John currently processes data in line with Data Protection law 2018, and is registered with the Information Commissioner's Office (ICO) on their register of data controllers.

 What does ICO do?